Question: What is the Difference Between Jboss and Weblogic?

 JBoss Application Server (JBoss AS) is a free and open-source application server developed by RedHat.
 It is a Java EE-based application server, which not only runs on Java but implements the Java EE portion as well.
 JBoss is a cross-platform server, which runs on any system running Java.
 The current version of JBoss is 6.0, which was released on December 2010.
 JBoss currently supports Java EE 6 Web Profile (but the full Java EE 6 stack is not supported).
 JBoss supports various technologies including AOP (Aspect Oriented Programming), clustering, caching, distributed deployment, EJB, JPA, JASS, JCA, JME, JMS, JNDI, JTA, JACC, Java Mail, JSF, JSP, Web services, JDBC and OSGi.

 What is the difference between WebLogic and Jboss?

-WebLogic is highly expensive, given that having a separate web server incurs additional cost, while vertical scaling (e.g. addition of more CPUs) costs extra money as well.
-Despite its cost, WebLogic is used more in industry due to its reliability.
+WebLogic is highly expensive, given that having a separate web server incurs an additional cost, while vertical scaling (e.g. addition of more CPUs) costs extra money as well.
+Despite its cost, WebLogic is used more in the industry due to its reliability.
 But, for projects that are not overly complex, JBoss is a good option (as its performance is still not proven in production environments), since it is free.
 Therefore, JBoss is more popular among small to midsized companies who are unable to afford the high priced WebLogic.